gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/SwiftServeStaticWebsite/index.en.md

 ```

 ## Enable file listing
-Next, enable file listing.
-If the index file has not been set, a list of objects in the container will instead be displayed:
+Optionally, we can also enable file listing.
+If you need to provide multiple downloads, enabling the directory listing makes sense:
 ```bash
 $ swift post -m 'web-listings: true' example-webpage
 ```